Last Updated on December 8, 2023 by Sharon Advik

-With the back command dial, directional buttons for choosing the direct AF point, and direct exposure compensation button, the D3300 feels it can access the proper fundamental controls in suitable locations from the start.
+With the back command dial, directional buttons for choosing the direct AF point, and direct exposure compensation button, the D3300 can access the proper fundamental controls in suitable locations from the start.

 I shot primarily in aperture priority mode on several outings, so I hardly ever had to access the camera’s menus to achieve the photo I wanted.

 Auto ISO is an exception because it can only be turned on and off from the shooting menu.